LeonKuhne/F-Project/readme.md

 ...use functionality from another project
 ...use other peoples code without their permission

 ## Todo
 ### PROJECT
-- feature: parse from javascript file
 - feature: export to javascript file
+- feature: import from javascript file
 ### NODE
-- fix: currently applying a group to a node doesn't change the root node
+- fix: (might already be fixed) currently applying a group to a node doesn't change the root node
 ### GENERAL
-- fix: saving a group containing a node with joining parents duplicates that node
+- fix: (might already be fixed) saving a group containing a node with joining parents duplicates that node
 - fix: buttons don't always click when clicked on, due to the gap, fix this to reduce missed clicks
 ### CODE
-- fix: adding result to the nodes data prevents it from being returnable (circular dependancy). suggestion: add a .clone function to nodes data that deepcopies without result (and other filtered out things)
+- fix: (might already be fixed) adding result to the nodes data prevents it from being returnable (circular dependancy). suggestion: add a .clone function to nodes data that deepcopies without result (and other filtered out things)
-### EDITOR
-- extra: what if you made the node & module editors togglable by clicking on the header

 ### Manual